Producing clean, safe drinking water for HCWA customers

 The network of elevated and ground storage tanks

-The HCWSA owns four ground storage tanks with an aggregate storage capacity for treated water of 11.3 million gallons.
+The HCWA owns four ground storage tanks with an aggregate storage capacity for treated water of 11.3 million gallons.
 The Authority also owns nine elevated storage tanks with an aggregate storage capacity for treated water of 6.7 million gallons.
-In addition, the HCWSA has 6.0 million gallons of water storage at the clear well of its Tussahaw Plant, and another 5.5 million gallons of total clear well water storage capacity at the Towaliga Facility.
+In addition, the HCWA has 6.0 million gallons of water storage at the clear well of its Tussahaw Plant, and another 5.5 million gallons of total clear well water storage capacity at the Towaliga Facility.

 Summary of Storage Tank Capacity: